iron-io/docs/mq/reference/api/index.md

 ### Parameters

 In URL:
-* **Project ID**: project these messages belong to
+* **Project ID**: The project these messages belong to.
-* **Queue Name**: name of the queue.
+* **Queue Name**: The name of the queue.
 If the queue does not exist, it will be created for you.

 Required:

-* **messages** - an array of message objects.
+* **messages** - An array of message objects.
 Each object contains these keys:

   * **Required**

-    * **body**: the message data
+    * **body**: The message data

   * **Optional**

-    * **timeout**: after timeout (in seconds), item will be placed back onto queue.
+    * **timeout**: After timeout (in seconds), item will be placed back onto queue.
 You must delete the message from the queue to ensure it does not go back onto the queue.
 Default is 60 seconds.
-    * **delay**: the item will not be available on the queue until this many seconds have passed.
+    * **delay**: The item will not be available on the queue until this many seconds have passed.
 Default is 0 seconds.
-    * **expires_in**: how long in seconds to keep the item on the queue before it is deleted.
+    * **expires_in**: How long in seconds to keep the item on the queue before it is deleted.
 Default is 604,800 seconds (7 days).
 Maximum is 2,592,000 seconds (30 days).

 ### Request